Preparing for labour can be a scary time for lots of women especially first time mums. We've put together a few tips to help you prepare for yours.

 Dream Belt Pregnancy Wearable Sleep Support

 The award-winning pregnancy sleep aid that doesn't take up the whole bed!
-Did you know 92% of pregnant women have trouble sleeping comfortably? - Prolonged comfort for mum-to-be - Safe 'side-sleeping' resting position for unborn baby - Moulds and adapts to your body through pregnancy - Easy wearing: Velcro fastening around the backIn Stock
+Did you know 92% of pregnant women have trouble sleeping comfortably? - Prolonged comfort for mum-to-be - Safe 'side-sleeping' resting position for unborn baby - Moulds and adapts to your body through pregnancy - Easy wearing: Velcro fastening around the backOut of stock

 High performance, extendable baby changing backpack Holds up to 36 litres Easy access changing area XL insulation compartment 5 changing bag essentials included 3 modern coloursIn Stock